ev3rm0re/Bench2Drive-VL/README.md

 - 🔄 **Closed-Loop Evaluation Benchmark in CARLA**
   Seamless integration with the CARLA simulator and web-based APIs allows realistic, interactive, and scalable evaluation of VLMs in autonomous driving scenarios.

-- 📦 **Docker Support & Detailed Documentation**
+- 🐳 **Docker Support & Detailed Documentation**
   Easy-to-use Docker environments and thorough setup guides ensure a smooth installation and testing experience across platforms.

-> 🐳 Docker support is on the way...
+More information about the Docker can be found in [our Docker document](https://thinklab-sjtu.github.io/Bench2Drive-VL/docs/references/dockers).

 <p align="center">
   <img src="./assets/abstract_module.png" alt="B2DVL Modules" style="max-width: 80%;" />